alex82831/gvsocks5/README.md

 to connect to USERNAME_PASSWORD enabled upstream socks5 proxy.

 Some clients will send hostname instead of actual IP address to force resolve DNS record on server side.
 This is very useful if you are behind a firewall or in a DNS polluted env.
-We will use default DNS server for that work but you can use setDnsServer() to use your own.
+We will use default DNS server for that work, and you can use setDnsServer() to use your own.

 Please note that all set functions must be called before start()